 As the battle for the preservation of Lifta rages on in courtrooms, The National profiles four other Palestinian towns, villages and neighbourhoods that were captured before and after Israel's creation and what they look like now.

 Deir Yassin, Jerusalem.
 Renamed Giv'at Sha'ul B and Har Nof

-The assault on Deir Yassin, a village home to hundreds of Palestinians situated about 5km west of Jerusalem, began on the morning of April 9, 1948.
+The assault on Deir Yassin, a village that was home to hundreds of Palestinians and was situated about 5km west of Jerusalem, began on the morning of April 9, 1948.

 Jewish militias, including the Haganah, Lehi and Irgun, which was headed by Menachem Begin, who would go on to become the sixth prime minister of Israel, entered the village and killed between 107 and 250 Palestinians, including women, children and elderly people — although the exact figure remains disputed.

 The Palestinians fought back but Zionist militias used grenades and heavy arms to defeat them.

 Yehoshua Zettler, the Jerusalem commander of Lehi, told Neta Shoshani, director of the documentary Born in Deir Yassin in 2009, that they went house to house “putting in explosives … within a few hours, half the village isn't there any more”.